awsdocs/aws-dms-user-guide/doc_source/CHAP_Validating.md

 A CDC validation only task delays validation based on average latency, and retries failures multiple times before reporting them\.
 If the majority of data comparisons result in failures, a validation only task for CDC mode is very slow, a potential drawback\.

+A validation\-only task must be set up in the same direction as the replication task, especially for CDC\.
+This is because a CDC Validation Only task detects which rows have changed and need to be revalidated based on the change log on the source\.
+If the target is specified as the source, then it only knows about changes sent to the target by DMS and is not guaranteed to catch replication errors\.

 ### Full load validation only<a name="CHAP_Validating.ValidationOnly.FL"></a>

 Beginning with AWS DMS version 3\.4\.6 and later, a full load validation only task quickly compares all rows from the source and target tables in a single pass, immediately reports any failures, and then shuts down\.
 Validation never is suspended due to failures in this mode, it is optimized for speed\.
 But changes to the source or target endpoint are reported as failures\.